All Products

 conda pack -f -o pyspark_conda_env.tar.gz

-Step 2: Upload the resource file to OSS
+Step 2: upload the package to OSS

-Step 3: Configure and start the notebook session
+Step 3: configure and start the notebook session

 spark.archives oss://<yourBucket>/path/to/pyspark_conda_env.tar.gz#env